cloud-gov/pages-core/docs/DEVELOPMENT.md

 - `federalist-<environment>-uev`: A user-provided service that provides the application with the secret key to securely encrypt user environment variable; this service provides the following credential:
   - `key`: The encryption key to decrypt user environment variables
 - `federalist-<environment>-env`: A user-provided service that provides the application with secrets that cannot be added to `manifest.yml` b/c that file is under version control; this service provides the following:
-  - `FEDERALIST_SESSION_SECRET`: The session secret used to sign entries in Federalist's session store
+  - `FEDERALIST_SESSION_SECRET`: The session secret used to sign entries in Pages' session store
   - `GITHUB_CLIENT_CALLBACK_URL`: The callback URL used for GitHub authentication
   - `GITHUB_CLIENT_EXTERNAL_CALLBACK_URL`: The callback URL used for external GitHub authentication
   - `GITHUB_CLIENT_ID`: The client ID used for GitHub authentication